-Preemptive rights give existing shareholders the opportunity to purchase additional shares before a company offers them to outside investors, preserving proportional ownership and preventing dilution.
-These rights carry significant limitations – regulatory compliance challenges, exceptions for transactions like employee compensation or mergers, and the potential for uninformed decision-making among shareholders.
+Preemptive rights give existing shareholders the opportunity to acquire a fraction of a corporation’s unissued securities, or rights to purchase securities, before the corporation may offer them to other persons.
+Minn.
+Stat. § 302A.413, subd.
+2 (2024).
+These rights carry significant limitations: regulatory compliance challenges, exceptions for transactions like employee compensation or mergers, and the potential for uninformed decision-making among shareholders.
 When preemptive rights are absent or restricted, minority shareholders’ ownership and influence can erode, skewing corporate governance dynamics and concentrating power among majority holders.
 Understanding the scope, limitations, and available alternatives is essential for both shareholders seeking to protect their interests and business owners structuring equity financing arrangements.

 What Are Preemptive Rights and Why Do They Matter?